Some health and fitness “authorities” make using body fat calipers sound like a tricky business, as if it’s beyond the grasp of the average gymgoer.

 If your body fat percentage is below 15% (men) or 25% (women), however, body fat calipers tend to underestimate body fat percentage.

-Regardless of your body fat percentage, if skinfold measurements aren’t taken properly, they’re likely to produce inaccurate results.
+Regardless of your body fat percentage, if you don’t take skinfold measurements properly, they’re likely to produce inaccurate results (that’s why learning how to use body fat calipers is paramount).

 FAQ #4: How do I use a body fat calipers chart?